Family Genealogist, Historian and Researcher

 Since studying the Tudors and Stuarts at school many years ago I’ve always had an interest in where I came from and who my ancestors were.

 I’ve become the custodian of our family history and have thousands of photographs, family letters, family heirlooms and many different family trees on paper and online.

-I interviewed older members of the family (and now no longer with us) to help identify some of the people and places in the photographs.
+I have interviewed older members of the family (now no longer with us) to help identify some of the people and places in the photographs.
 I’ve visited Taunton in Somerset and handled 17th century wills and old paperwork in the Somerset Records Office and found plaques in the local churches with my Cox, Bennett and Edwards ancestors’ names upon them.

 There are lots of journalists, writers, publishers, lawyers, members of parliament and bishops amongst my ancestors.